-During the summer months, observe the growth patterns of plants developing from sprouts into mature beings and feel the energy fill the air around you, including the flying insects and“creepy crawlies” we find in abundance in South Florida.
+During the summer months, observe the growth patterns of plants developing from sprouts into mature beings and feel the energy fill the air around you, including the flying insects and“creepy crawlies” we find in abundance in our yards, gardens and farms.
 Observe the outpouring of energies in all of the elements of nature.

 The water is full of life too.
 All this life is busily engaged in the most important and constructive phases of the individuals’ life cycles.
 Sit and meditate upon the pattern of growth that any one of these beings is experiencing.
 Meditate upon the pattern of growth of all the beings in a small grove of trees in the weeds, or a small pond, or a stream near you, or in your garden or your lawn.
 Imagine them in their various elements and see them in fast-forward in a movie in your mind’s eye as they transform from spring’s promise to the fulfillment of summer’s joyous dance of life and light.
 The first notes of that dance-tune are sounding now!!

 St. John's Day -- Pouring Forth Humanity's Dream